 You have already broken the problem down into smaller parts and addressed it in your questionnaire.
 Now all that is left is to take each part and tell your clients how to address it.

 You can follow this standard format for your posts:

-This kind of approach also has psychological aspect to it.
+This kind of approach also has a psychological aspect to it.
 It builds trust and positions you as an anchor in your customers’ minds.
-So they keep coming back to you as they make a decision.
+So they keep coming back to you as they make a decision to buy.